near/NEPs/specs/Architecture.md

 ## Runtime Layer Concepts

 - Fees and rewards -- fees and rewards are neatly encapsulated in the runtime layer.
-The blockchain layer, however has an indirect knowledge of them through the computation of the tokens-to-gas exchange rate and the inflation.
+The blockchain layer, however, has an indirect knowledge of them through the computation of the tokens-to-gas exchange rate and the inflation.